How to Clear Excel Cache

 - Click on the Office button located in the top-left corner.
 Depending on the version, there might not be the Office button.
 In that case, click on the “File” tab in the main menu.

 - Scroll down until you reach the “Display” section.
-Set the value of the first option, “Show this number of Recent Documents,” to zero.
+Set the value of the first option, “Show this number of Recent Workbooks,” to zero.

 - Click on “OK” to save the changes.
 The next time you click on the Office or File button, you’ll see an empty Recent Documents list.